IN ADULTS WITH ACTIVE PSORIATIC ARTHRITIS (PsA)

 Change from baseline, if missing, was considered to have no improvement (change=0) after patients discontinued study treatment due to any reason.

-§Patients with data missing were considered nonresponders
+§Patients with missing data were considered nonresponders.

 ||After Week 24, patients and doctors knew that all patients were on TREMFYA® (open label with a blinded dosing interval), which may have affected the results.